Adolphe Thiers: Second Empire

-War and the fall of the Empire
+War and fall of the Empire

 The new Chancellor of Prussia, Otto von Bismarck, saw France as the main obstacle to German unification under Prussia.
 He adroitly managed a diplomatic crisis over the Spanish throne to bring about a war with France, which he was confident Prussia would win.
 The press in Paris began clamoring for war, and Napoleon's marshals assured him that France would win.
 Bismarck privately told his friends that his declaration to the French on the crisis "had the effect of a red flag on a bull."
 Thiers knew Bismarck well and saw clearly what he was doing.
 The prime minister, Émile Ollivier, spoke to the Assembly on 15 July, saying that France had done all it could to avoid war, but now it was inevitable, and France was well prepared and would win.

 Thiers rose to speak and declared: "Do you really mean to say that, for a question of form, you have decided to release torrents of blood?"
 He demanded proof that Prussia had really insulted France.
 The members of the right wing parties jeered and hooted Thiers, and one Deputy called out, "you are the anti-patriotic trumpet of disaster!"
 Thiers responded, "I find this war extremely imprudent.
 More than anyone else I want to repair the results of Sadowa, but I find the occasion extremely badly chosen."
 The right wing of the Assembly erupted with insults, calling him a traitor, a fool and worthless old man.
 After the session, he was insulted in the streets and a crowd gathered to throw stones at his house.
 The Assembly, confident of success, ignored Thiers and voted on 19 July to declare war.
 That evening Thiers told a friend, the Deputy Buffet, "I know the state of the military in France and that in Germany.
 We're lost."

 As the Franco-Prussian War progressed, Thiers' warnings proved correct.
 Due largely to the country's inefficient railroads and a defective plan, the French Army was only able to mobilize 264,000 men in the first weeks of the war, as opposed to 450,000 Germans.
 The French army, led by Napoleon III in person, had a superb cavalry, but the Germans had superior artillery and leadership.
 On 1 September the French army was trapped and surrounded at Sedan.
 To avoid a slaughter, the Emperor surrendered the army on 2 September, and was taken prisoner with his army.